-Over the time period covered (the strategies were developed through back-testing of the period from January 2004 through June 2016, then went “live” in July 2016), the TSP Timing strategies have provided superior returns (better long-term returns than all 14 other TSP-specific services that I am aware of; if you find one that has done better since 2004, let me know).
-Plus, there are no annual subscription fees, and the one-time purchase fee of $145 is less than what most services charge in a single year.
-There is no hand-holding necessary, you are in full control of your investments as you should be.
-Just choose the strategy you want to use, and if you stick with it consistently there’s a good chance you will do well.
+Over the time period covered (the first strategies were developed through backtesting of the period from January 2004 through June 2016, then went “live” in July 2016, and then the new method was developed in the spring of 2020 and went “live” in mid-2020), the TSP Timing strategies have provided superior returns (better long-term returns than ALL of the other TSP-specific services that I am aware of; if you find one that has done better since 2004, let me know).
+Plus, there are no monthly/annual subscription fees unless you want to renew for additional 12-month periods.
+The initial purchase fee of $119 is less than what most services charge each year.
+Following your initial purchase I will send you monthly updates (and occasional interim updates if I see something that can’t wait for the end of the month) free of charge for 12 months.
+And beyond that first year if you want to continue with the monthly updates the cost is only $59 per year.

 “If I had to research and analyze what you have put together, it would have taken me many many hours if I had even found the information your provided.
 I can now investigate and build on what you have done – this is part of the reason that I consider it very good value for money.” – J.S., Maryland

 “An incredible amount of research and hard work distilled down to a limited number of trades that maximizes returns while minimizing risks.
 Thanks again! – W.E, New Mexico